ProjectEvergreen/wcc/docs/pages/examples.md

 * [Todo App](https://github.com/thescientist13/todo-app)

 Both of these examples can compile JSX for _**the client or the server**_ using [Greenwood](https://www.greenwoodjs.dev/), and can even be used with great testing tools like [**@web/test-runner**](https://modern-web.dev/docs/test-runner/overview/)! 💪

+For a Typescript example, you can checkout [this repo](https://github.com/thescientist13/greenwood-jsx).